DevProgress/i-like-hillary-but/_issues/hawk.md

 * Hillary is a **diplomat first**.
 As Secretary of State, she [visited 112 different countries and logged almost 1,000,000 miles!](https://mic.com/articles/21829/5-top-highlights-in-hillary-clinton-s-secretary-of-state-tenure#.x0B1Hndr6) Hillary negotiated a ceasefire between Israel and Hamas, helped open Burma to the rest of the world, and pushed the sanctions that finally got Iran to the negotiating table.

 * Yes, Hillary voted for the Iraq War in 2002.
 However, she and the other 76 Senators who voted Yes were **told by the Bush administration that war would be the last resort**.
-On the Senate floor, [Hillary explained the thought process behind her vote](http://www.thepeoplesview.net/main/2016/3/20/hillary-clinton-is-not-a-hawk-foreign-policy)as bipartisan support that would bring more allies and legitimacy to the cause.
+On the Senate floor, [Hillary explained the thought process behind her vote](http://www.thepeoplesview.net/main/2016/3/20/hillary-clinton-is-not-a-hawk-foreign-policy) as bipartisan support that would bring more allies and legitimacy to the cause.

 * Hillary's critics have made Benghazi a "rallying cry."
 They've used the deaths of four American citizens, including U.S. Ambassador Christopher Stevens, [to score political points](http://www.cnn.com/2015/10/14/politics/hillary-clinton-benghazi-committee/index.html) and to paint Hillary as incompetent and hawkish.
 They've even **admitted that the Benghazi investigations were politically motivated**.